Rugs That Stink.

-Neighboring planters that leak are also a BIG creator of water damage to rugs, because again that innermost foundation is made up of absorbent cotton, and it sucks up that water you spill over sometimes, and it leads to mildew, dye bleeding, and over time dry rot.
+Indoor planters that leak are also a BIG creator of water damage to rugs, because again that innermost foundation is made up of absorbent cotton, and it sucks up that water you spill over sometimes, and it leads to mildew, dye bleeding, and over time dry rot.
 I’ve seen a rug literally have a big hole crumble apart from long term water exposure.
-In fact, here’s one:

 Rugs improperly exposed to water need to be properly washed to remove the contaminants from those foundation fibers and the face fibers.
-If you step in a puddle, you don’t wring the sock, wipe it off, dry it, and it’s clean enough to wear again.
+If you step in a dirty puddle, you don’t wring the sock, wipe it off, dry it, and it’s clean enough to wear again.
 (At least I hope you don’t do that!)
 You wash it.

-#3) BAD LATEX:
+3. BAD LATEX:

 Due to a lack of consistent quality control, some latex used to hold these cheaply made rugs together can end up souring, and not be properly cured.
-This gives off a VERY bad smell that is best described as a combination of sweaty old socks, rubber, and livestock.
+This gives off a VERY bad smell that is best described as a combination of sweaty old socks, burnt rubber, and livestock.

 I have read some comments from retailers that say the odor is nothing to worry about.
 It’s not “dangerous.”